mmender2/Passer/README.md

 # Passer
-About An LLM powered Streamlit app so you can chat with your CSV files.
+About An LLM powered app so you can chat with your CSV files.

 ## Requirements